zerkz/mcp/DEVELOPING.md

 - For server wiring details and how providers are loaded, see `packages/mcp/DEVELOPING.md`.

+## Dependabot automation
+We have Dependabot enabled in this repo for the the packages listed in `.github/dependabot.yml`, if a PR passes all tests it will be automatically merged (cron job checks PRs opens every day).
+This automation is opt-in by default (just add your package dir to the dependabot config), just note that you can't enable dependabot PRs and disable automerges yet (will be addressed in the future)

 ## Running the MCP server locally

 Quick options; see `packages/mcp/DEVELOPING.md` for full details and troubleshooting.